 Well, if there aren’t many charts, a whole lot of graphics and images.
 It does not image-heavy.
-If it’s a book with good stories with good lessons – those are the best candidates, I believe, for audiobooks, at least on the non-fiction side.
+If it’s a book with good stories and good lessons, I believe those are the best candidates for audiobooks, at least on the non-fiction side.

-If someone’s writing a fictional story, then you’re probably gonna have several different voices, so more than likely, you will want to hire an outstanding voice-over actor or actors to cover all of those different voices and characters.
+If someone’s writing a fictional story, you’re probably going to have several different voices, so more than likely; you will want to hire an outstanding voice-over actor or actors to cover all of those different voices and characters.

 I’ve heard of it.
-I haven’t listened to it, but I’ve heard snippets of it.
+I haven’t listened to it, but I’ve listened to snippets of it.

 It’s worth it.
-It really is hilarious.
-It’s definitely worth it.
+It is hilarious.
+It’s worth it.
 What advice do you have to people when they are considering doing this?

-Write a good book. have a good editor. have somebody edit your stuff, and really look at your writing and making sure that you know you’re halfway doing anything.
+Write a good book. have a good editor. have somebody edit your stuff, and look at your writing and make sure you know you’re halfway doing anything.

 Have you offered that feedback to anybody where you’re like, oh, rewrite your book and see me in six months?

-No, luckily, I’ve had really amazing writers that I’ve had an opportunity to work with.
+No, luckily, I’ve had amazing writers that I’ve had an opportunity to work with.
 I just uh I had lunch with one yesterday and told her you to know how lucky I was to have been able to work with her.
 Her name is Dossie Easton, and she co-wrote with Janet W. Hardy The Ethical Slut.
 I don’t know if you’re familiar with that book.
-It’s a personal development and sexuality title that has been translated into 10 different languages now.
-Originally published in 1997, it’s a brilliant book, and it’s considered one of those relationship bibles for folks in a relationship or who want to be in one.
-It’s the book to read.
+It’s a personal development and sexuality title that has been translated into ten different languages now.
+Initially published in 1997, it’s a brilliant book, and it’s considered one of those relationship bibles for folks in a relationship or who want to be in one.
+So it’s the book to read.

 Exactly, evergreen content.
 Well written.
 Well, put together.
-They did an amazing job writing it, and then they did an amazing recording it.
+They did a fantastic job writing it, and then they did an amazing recording it.

 Both of them participated in recording it?
 Was it more of a dialogue, or were they still reading the book but playing off one another?